 Exploring lighthouses is one of the coolest things to do in Portland, Maine.
 There are six such facilities within 20 minutes of downtown – including Portland Head Light, in Cape Elizabeth.
 It was one of the first lighthouses commissioned for the U.S. by President George Washington.
 It was first lit – via 16 whale-oil lamps – in 1791.
 There is a museum in the former keepers’ quarters with items like lenses.
 The lighthouse is next to Fort Williams Park with walking trails including a seaside loop.

 Any rundown of Portland, Maine top 10 should include a stroll along Commercial Street, where boutiques, bars and restaurants vie for your attention, while steps away, the working waterfront bustles with a mix of fishermen, charter boats and yachts.
 You can also find attractions like the Portland Science Center, home to ever-changing exhibitions.
-Just off Commercial Street, the CAT Ferry offers a unique way of getting from Maine to Nova Scotia, Canada.
-It runs from Portland to Yarmouth in just 6.5 hours with onboard food and entertainment.

 You can’t run down a list of the best things to do in Portland, Maine without mentioning lobster fishing.
 Find out what it takes to be a lobster fisherman with Lucky Catch Cruises, which will teach you how to trap these local crustaceans on Casco Bay.
 Tours last about 80 to 90 minutes.
 Guests can don aprons and gloves to help with setting traps.
 Tour guides also provide education on lobster biology and conservation, and cooking tips.